Zeqing-Wang/Zeqing-Wang.github.io/_pages/about.md

 Currently, i'm a graduate student in the [SCHOOL OF COMPUTER SCIENCE AND ENGINEERING](https://cse.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/) as a member of [HCP Lab](https://www.sysu-hcp.net/), advised by Associate Professor [Keze Wang](https://kezewang.com/).

-Before that, I obtained my Bachelor degree in Software Engineering from [Jilin University](https://www.jlu.edu.cn/).
+Before that, I obtained my Bachelor degree in [Software Engineering(Pilot Program in Engineering)](http://csw.jlu.edu.cn/info/1080/2824.htm) from [Jilin University](https://www.jlu.edu.cn/).
 In my undergraduate studies, I did research on bioinformatics under the supervision of Professor [Fengfeng Zhou](http://ccst.jlu.edu.cn/info/1026/15732.htm).
 At the same time, I also worked on software development (As the leader of a “National innovation project for undergraduate student” project.) and Re-id problem under the supervision of Associate Professor [Xiaosong Han](http://ccst.jlu.edu.cn/info/1312/15690.htm).